[Rev. 5/24/2016 3:17:06 PM--2015]

 (n) Do any and all things necessary or appropriate to carry out its purposes and exercise the powers expressly granted pursuant to this chapter.

-4. Before September 1 of each even-numbered year, the Division shall submit a report of its activities for the biennium ending June 30 of that year to the Governor, State Treasurer and the Legislature.
-Each such report must set forth a complete operating and financial statement of the Division during such biennium.
-The Division shall cause an audit of its books and accounts to be made at least once in each fiscal year by a certified public accountant.
+4. The Division shall cause an audit of its books and accounts to be made at least once in each fiscal year by a certified public accountant.
 The certified public accountant may audit the Division’s books and accounts for consecutive audit periods as requested by the Division.

 5. The Division is exempt from the provisions of chapter 333 of NRS.